Mohamednajdawi/quiz_hub/readme.md

-# Quiz Hub - AI-Powered Educational Platform
+# Progrezz - AI-Powered Educational Platform

-**Quiz Hub** is an AI-powered educational platform that transforms study materials (PDFs, web articles) into interactive learning tools.
+**Progrezz** is an AI-powered educational platform that transforms study materials (PDFs, web articles) into interactive learning tools.
 It helps students, educators, and learners create personalized study content automatically using AI.

 ## 📋 Table of Contents